patrickaod/Little-Origami/README.md

 #### 404 Page

 The 404 page enabled the early deployment and review of the site.
-As content was updated so to were the 404 page appointed links.
+As content was updated so to were unfinished link that lead to the 404 page.

-It was design to incentavise free bug reporting and was seen as a great opportunity for user relations.

 ![Little Origmai 404 Page](documentation/overview/404-pg.jpeg)